MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getrawinputdeviceinfoa.md

 </dl>
 </td>
 <td width="60%">
-<i>pData</i> points to a string that contains the device name.
+<i>pData</i> points to a string that contains the <a href="/windows-hardware/drivers/wdf/using-device-interfaces">device interface name</a>.

-</br>If this device is <a href="/windows-hardware/drivers/hid/hid-clients-supported-in-windows">opened with Shared Access Mode</a> then you can call CreateFile with this name to open a HID collection and use returned handle for calling ReadFile to read input reports and WriteFile to send output reports.
+If this device is <a href="/windows-hardware/drivers/hid/hid-clients-supported-in-windows">opened with Shared Access Mode</a> then you can call <a href="/windows/win32/api/fileapi/nf-fileapi-createfilew">CreateFile</a> with this name to open a HID collection and use returned handle for calling <a href="/windows/win32/api/fileapi/nf-fileapi-readfile">ReadFile</a> to read input reports and <a href="/windows/win32/api/fileapi/nf-fileapi-writefile">WriteFile</a> to send output reports.

-</br>For more information, see <a href="/windows-hardware/drivers/hid/opening-hid-collections">Opening HID Collections</a> and <a href="/windows-hardware/drivers/hid/handling-hid-reports">Handling HID Reports</a>.
+For more information, see <a href="/windows-hardware/drivers/hid/opening-hid-collections">Opening HID Collections</a> and <a href="/windows-hardware/drivers/hid/handling-hid-reports">Handling HID Reports</a>.

-</br>For this <i>uiCommand</i> only, the value in <i>pcbSize</i> is the character count (not the byte count).
+For this <i>uiCommand</i> only, the value in <i>pcbSize</i> is the character count (not the byte count).
 </td>
 </tr>
 <tr>